 In 2021, he received his second and third master’s degrees in economics and political science from the University of Southern California (USC), and is on the road to attaining his PhD in political science and international relations from there as well.
 Outside of academia, Kendrick is currently the elected Chair of the American Federation of Employees’ (AFGE) National YOUNG Committee, where he represents over 100,000 federal employees across the nation who are under the age of 40.
 He is also the elected Chair of the City of Carson's only Rent Control Board.

-- PhD, Political Science and International Relations, USC, anticipated 2024
+- PhD, Political Science and International Relations, USC, 2022

 - MA Political Science, USC, 2021